timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 ```
 Which sets the interval at which the view refreshes to 10 minutes.

 Other alterations to the continuous aggregate view are currently disallowed.
 To
 alter a continuous aggregate view in other ways it must be dropped and
 re-created; this can entail some time to re-calculate aggregations.

-A continuous aggregate may be dropped by using the `DROP VIEW` command, the
+A continuous aggregate may be dropped by using the `DROP VIEW` command, which
+deletes the hypertable that stores the materialized data for the continuous
+aggregate; it does not affect the data in the underlying hypertable from which
+the continuous aggregate is derived (i.e., the raw data).
+The `CASCADE`
-`CASCADE` parameter is required.
+parameter is required for this command.

 ```sql
 DROP VIEW device_summary CASCADE;
 ```

->:TIP: `CASCADE` will only drop those objects that depend on the continuous aggregate,
+>:WARNING: `CASCADE` will drop those objects that depend on the continuous
-it does not drop the underlying hypertable or delete any data.
+aggregate, such as views that are built on top of the continuous aggregate view.```

 ---